-Fig. 7b extends the analysis in the top panel to include averages over all base meridians for 374 geopotential data at all latitudes.
-The figure is constructed as follows: (i) at a given latitude.
-375 we calculate the zonal covariance structure for all possible base meridians, as opposed to just 376 four in Fig. 7a, (ii) we then average the resulting covariance structures after shifting them 377 to a common base meridian, (iii) we normalize the resulting "average covariance structure" 378 by the variance to convert to correlation coefficients, and lastly (iv) we repeat the analysis 379 for all latitudes.
-The resulting "average correlation structures" for 850 hPa geopotential 380 height are indicated by the shading in Fig. 7b.
-The black curve denotes the zero contour; 381 the gray curves denote a distance of ± 2500 km from the base longitude to provide a sense 382 of the sphericity of the Earth.
-Normalizing the covariance functions by the variance allows 383 us to compare the longitudinal structures in the tropics and the midlatitudes on the same 384 figure; otherwise the increase in the variance of Z{850} with latitude (illustrated in Fig. 7c) 385 yields much larger amplitudes in the extratropics.
-386 austral polar regions are exceptional, in that the correlations extend not only around the 390 circumference of the latitude circle, but also well beyond 2500 km as far equatorward as 391 60°S. Interestingly, tropical geopotential height is also correlated over long distances.
-The 392 significant positive correlations at tropical latitudes are robust at most individual longitudes 393 outside of the primary centers of action of ENSO (not shown).
-The in-phase behavior 394 in tropical geopotential height is consistent with the dynamic constraint of weak pressure 395 gradients at tropical latitudes (Charney 1963; Sobel et al. 2001) and will be investigated 396 further in future work.
-Note that the amplitude of variations in geopotential height are 397 more than an order of magnitude weaker in the tropics than midlatitudes, as illustrated in 398 Fig. 7c.
-399
+denotes the zero contour; the gray curves denote a distance of $\pm 2500$ km from the base longitude to provide a sense of the sphericity of Earth.
+Normalizing the covariance functions by the variance allows us to compare the longitudinal structures in the tropics and the midlatitudes on the same figure; otherwise the increase in the variance of $Z{850}$ with latitude (illustrated in Fig. 7c) yields much larger amplitudes in the extratropics.

+At middle latitudes, positive correlations extend over a distance of approximately 2500 km outward from the base longitude.
+Toward the polar regions, the autocorrelations extend over much of the latitude circle owing to the increasingly smaller size of the zonal ring.
+The austral polar regions are exceptional, in that the correlations extend not only around the circumference of the latitude circle, but also well beyond 2500 km as far equatorward as 60°S. Interestingly, tropical geopotential height is also correlated over long distances.
+The significant positive correlations at tropical latitudes are robust at most individual longitudes outside of the primary centers of action of ENSO (not shown).
+The in-phase behavior in tropical geopotential height is consistent with the dynamic constraint of weak pressure gradients at tropical latitudes (Charney 1963; Sobel et al. 2001) and will be investigated further in future work.
+Note that the amplitude of variations in geopotential height are more than an order of magnitude weaker in the tropics than midlatitudes, as illustrated in Fig. 7c.